noramurakozy/noramurakozy.github.io/index.md

 :-------------------------:|:-------------------------:
 Figure 5 - Wordclouds of the most frequent words for the Wikipedia Pages. | Figure 6: Wordclouds of the most frequent words for Gray's Anatomy book.

-Here it can be seen that the frequent words on Wikipedia are mostly anotomical, but there are also some "Wikipedia words" that have snuck in, e.g. "image", "text", and "page".
+On the left, it can be seen that the frequent words on Wikipedia are mostly anotomical, but there are also some "Wikipedia words" that have snuck in, e.g. "image", "text", and "page".
+On the right, the textbook also contains mainly anatomical words, but a few common words that do not mean much for the text, and was not filtered out as stopwords, are still present, e.g. "may" and "usually".

 Next we see the wordclouds for both when using Term Frequency- Inverse Document Frequency.